vitorbari/jwks-merge/README.md

 ## Introduction

-`jwks-merge` can merge multiple [JSON Web Key Set](https://datatracker.ietf.org/doc/html/rfc7517#section-5) (JWKS) files into a single JWKS.

-If an application needs to verify a JWT that was issued by one of many trusted authorization servers, then `jwks-merge` can simplify the process by providing a single JWKS.
+If an application needs to verify a JWT that was issued by **one of many** trusted authorization servers, then `jwks-merge` can simplify the process by merging and providing a single [JWKS](https://datatracker.ietf.org/doc/html/rfc7517#section-5).

 ## Usage

+The best usage of `jwks-merge` is when exposing the merged JWKS file via a webserver, this is specially easy in Kubernetes with the provided [helm-charts](#kubernetes).

+If you just need to merge some JWKS but do not care about exposing the file, you can probably just run the [script locally](#locally), or just see [how it is done](./src/jwks-merge.sh).

 The application expects two environment variables: